 Wet food is a perishable good.
 You cannot free-feed with wet food as it needs to be picked up within a few hours of serving; otherwise, it can spoil and begin growing bacteria.
 Any leftover wet food from mealtime needs to be refrigerated.

 So, which is better—wet or dry food?
-It depends entirely on your cat, his tastes, his health conditions, and your preference.
+It depends entirely on your cat’s tastes, health conditions, and preferences.

-The best overall cat food in Canada is Royal Canin Feline Health Nutrition Indoor Dry Cat Food.
-This formula boosts dental health and promotes a healthy weight while reducing hairballs.
-Purina’s Friskies Chicken & Seafood Combo Canned Cat Food takes the prize for the best value cat food thanks to its affordable price tag and flavors cats love.
+The best overall cat food in Canada is Open Farm’s Wild-Caught Salmon dry cat food.
+This excellent cat food is made with sustainably sourced Pacific salmon and prebiotics to provide your cat with the best nutrition.
+Purina’s Friskies Chicken & Seafood Combo Canned Cat Food takes the prize for the best-value cat food thanks to its affordable price tag and flavors cats love.

-Your cat deserves the best and most nutritious diet, and we think he’ll be happy with any of the ten options above.
+Your cat deserves the most nutritious diet, and we think he’ll be happy with any of the options above.
 We hope our reviews have helped make the decision-making process a little easier.

 Featured Image Credit: Pixel-Shot, Shutterstock

-- 1. Royal Canin Indoor Dry Cat Food – Best Overall
+- 1. Open Farm Wild-Caught Salmon Cat Food – Best Overall

 - 2. Purina Friskies Chicken & Seafood Canned Cat Food – Best Value